dmitrymashkalo/python3_standart_library/README.md

 ### This is a practice from the "Python 3 Standart Library" course.
-This course can be found on [LinkedIn: Python 3 Standart Library](https://www.linkedin.com/learning/learning-the-python-3-standard-library/)
+This course can be found on [LinkedIn Learning: Python 3 Standart Library](https://www.linkedin.com/learning/learning-the-python-3-standard-library/)

 ### Course details
 Python libraries can cut your development time and reduce your frustration with coding.
 In this Python 3 course, we walk through the Python standard library.
 Discover how familiarizing yourself with its facilities can make writing code in this concise, elegant language a little easier.
 Familiarize yourself with the library's built-in functions, math modules, and input and output modules.
 Learn how to get information from the Internet with the HTTP module, and more.